Learning that you have cancer can be overwhelming. But statistics show positive survival rates for those with chronic myeloid leukemia.

 If TKIs aren’t effective, or stop working, then the person may move into the accelerated or blastic phase.
 A stem cell transplant or bone marrow transplant is often the next step.
 These transplants are the only way to actually cure CML, but there can be serious complications.
 For this reason, transplants are typically only done if medications aren’t effective.

-Like most diseases, the prognosis for those with CML varies according to many factors.
+Like most diseases, the outlook for those with CML varies according to many factors.
 Some of these include:

 - which phase they are in